 What Makes Tomatoes Ripen?

-Over time, chlorophyll breaks down and is replaced by lycopene and carotene (carotenoids that make plants red and orange).
+Over time, chlorophyll breaks down and is replaced by lycopene and carotene (these are carotenoids that make plants red and orange).
 However, this ripening process does not begin until the tomato grows to full size, which happens several weeks after pollination.

 Depending on the variety, it can take a while for this growth to happen.
-According to Purdue University, an average tomato will grow for 40 to 50 days and still remain green.
+According to Purdue University, an average tomato will grow for 40 to 50 days (6 to 7 weeks) and still remain green.

 Once the tomato grows to its full size, its color will start to change.
 As part of this process, the tomato will start to release ethylene.